To clarify, developmental editing is sometimes called substantive editing, content editing or big-picture editing.

-- Inconsistent character speech/behaviour
+- Conflicting character speech/behaviour

-- Ensure language is appropriate for the intended audience
+- Inappropriate language for the intended audience

-- Consistency of style
+- Inconsistency of style

 As your editor, and fellow author, you can be assured that whilst all of my suggestions are made with the aim of enhancing your work, I will not try to alter your author’s voice.

 On completion of a developmental edit I will provide a Word document report which will contain a detailed chapter breakdown and an analysis of each character in addition to any broad stylistic considerations.
 I will also make comprehensive notes in the manuscript itself outlining what changes I feel you need to make to do your work justice.

 Costs are £21 per hour, $31.25 per hour or €26.50 per hour

 After reviewing a sample of your work, an exact fee can be agreed.
 Fees will generally be higher for non-fiction.